Stewart Perowne: Marriage

 Because of his career as a diplomat it was expected that Perowne should marry.
 As a homosexual he decided to embark on a mariage blanc, more specifically a lavender marriage, and on 7 October 1947 he married the explorer and travel writer Freya Stark at St Margaret's church in Westminster.
 She was his senior by eight years and had been his assistant in Yemen when he was Information Officer.
 Stark's biographer has argued that she may not have known of Perowne's homosexuality, and of his taste for men in uniform.
 "In 1947 people's sexual proclivities were still part of their private lives and … no one among Freya's friends seemed able to warn her of the pitfalls of marriage to a homosexual."
 Confused as to why Perowne would not sleep with her, she wrote to him, "I think you have left something lying between us, untold.
 Whatever it is, it will not make me think less of you or care less for you."
 Eventually, after skirting around the subject, he wrote to her:

-It is difficult to say what "normal" is – my friend a counsellor of St. George's Hospital always refuses to use the word and in both men and women, you have a wide and graded range from ultra-male to ultra-female with naturally most people in the middle ranges ...
-Now for myself, I put myself in the middle group.
-I have ordinary male abilities.
-I like male sports some of them, and I love the company of women.
-In fact, I find it hard to exist without it.
-At the same time, I am occasionally attracted by members of my own sex – generally.
-For some even pleasurable reason – by wearers of uniform.

 Despite their similar interests the marriage could not survive and they divorced in 1952.
 There were no children.